01 Aug Wiley CPAexcel vs Becker CPA Review

 *Study Tip: Don’t BUY flashcards, MAKE them!
 You will retain much more information by physically creating them by yourself.

 Becker offers 3 different course formats; online, self-study, and live classes.
-They are one of the only CPA review companies who provide a live classroom course, however, many students say that the quality of their instructors is inconsistent and frankly, aren’t worth your time.
+This is a huge benefit to doing the Becker program, as you may have a much different learning preference than your neighbor.
+They are one of the only CPA review companies who provide a live classroom course.

 CPAexcel is offered in an online, self-study, and virtual classroom format.
-Each course comes with a USB flash drive which allows you to access all of their materials offline as well as DVD’s of the video lectures.
-The virtual classes are a blend of pre-recorded lectures and live instruction, however, this is a fairly new feature, so if you have any feedback about the quality of these classes please let everyone know in the comment box below!
+Each course comes with a USB flash drive which allows you to access all of their materials offline as well as DVDs of the video lectures.
+The virtual classes are a blend of pre-recorded lectures and live instruction.

 Wiley CPA vs Becker Video Lessons

-Pass Rates – Can You Trust The Stats Wiley & Becker Publish?
+Can You Trust The CPA Pass Rate Stats Wiley & Becker Publish?

-I’d highly suggest checking out a free demo of each course by clicking the buttons below before making your final decision.
+Check out a free demo of each review course by clicking the buttons below before making your final decision.